pongo-pygmaeus/bumblebee-talks/2-phase/1-week.md

 - NAME - What is an IP address?
 - NAME - What is a port?
 - NAME - RACK
+- NAME - Why use REST
 - NAME - What do before and after filters do in Sinatra?

 ## Thursday: ActiveRecord!

 - NAME - Complex associational mapping in Active Record (:source, :foreign_key)
 - NAME - Scopes in Active Record
-- NAME - Shoulda-matchers
 - NAME - Where is my database file when using postgresql?
 - NAME - Def change vs up/down in Active Record migrations
 - NAME - How do you use eager loading to avoid the N + 1 queries problem?

 ## Friday: CSS and HTML!